james-livefront/engineering_principles/README.md

 Experimental.
 Open questions remain:

-- **Codification**: How to translate principles into patterns LLMs can reliably apply?
+- **Codification**: How to translate human principles into patterns LLMs can reliably apply?
 - **Evaluation**: What constitutes a valid eval for engineering principles?
 - **Balance**: Hard-coded rules (YAML patterns) vs LLM analysis?